 - Butter and Olive Oil.
 While you can use only one or the other, the combination lends more flavor.

 - Potatoes.
 Different potatoes will yield slightly different results.
-Starchier varieties such as the Yukon golds I used this time around will thicken the cooking liquid a bit and also absorb more moisture – therefore I used more water, beer and olive oil/butter.
+Starchier and all-purpose varieties such as the Yukon golds I used this time around and many will thicken the cooking liquid a bit and also absorb more moisture – therefore I used more water, beer and olive oil/butter.
 Waxier varieties such as red potatoes, fingerlings, new potatoes etc, are perfect to cook with their skins on.
 For them you also want to use a bit less of the liquid ingredients.
 The same texture rules apply to sweet potatoes.

 - Garlic.
 Minced or cut into small slivers, you have to have it.